nikitavoloboev/data/art/architecture.md

 - [Inside Aaron Paul’s Rustic Riverside Home In Idaho](https://www.youtube.com/watch?v=D-qQneOnJl0)
 - [Designing a New Old Home (2020)](https://medium.com/@simon.sarris/designing-a-new-old-home-part-1-cf298b58ed41) - How we started, and suggestions for starting your own project.
 - [A prefab glass cabin with a very Icelandic view (2020)](https://www.curbed.com/2020/5/12/21255300/glass-cabins-iceland-retreat-ood-house)
+- [Curbed](https://www.curbed.com/) - Love where you live—and improve it, all the time.